skypointcloud/cdp/docs/index.md

 ## Destinations (Export)

 Destinations receive (export or activate) data from SkyPoint.
+Any entities or a collection of entities can be exported including source entities and SkyPoint generated entities such as Profile, Timelines, Audience, Metrics etc.